·

 A small yellow Gartside Gurgler scores

 Fly selection for bluegills can be pretty basic.
 Small poppers on size 8, 10, and 12 hooks are a lot fun to use when the fish are inclined to take surface offerings.
 This might be all the time on some waters or during limited times of the year or even day on other waters.
 Many of the poppers that are commercially available have rubber legs.
 Small bluegill will often grab these and pull the fly around rather than try to eat the entire popper at once.
 I often cut the legs off, but they may sometimes be necessary to seduce an otherwise reticent fish into taking your popper.
 The classic foam bluegill spider pattern is another great fly for when bluegills are taking food from the surface.
-Common dry fly patterns designed for trout such as the humpy, parachute ant, Chernobyl ant, hoppers, stimulators and others also work.
+Common dry fly patterns designed for trout such as the humpy, parachute ant, Chernobyl ant, hoppers, stimulators and others also draw strikes.

 I love the “slurp” or “splat” sounds that bluegills make when they aggressively take poppers and other patterns on the surface but more than 80% of my bluegill catches are taken with subsurface patterns.
 Size 8, 10 and 12 wooly buggers in various colors, with or without a bead head, are great producers.
 So are leech patterns.
 When in doubt as to color, black or olive are good to try.
 Most nymph patterns designed for trout will work for bluegills.
 A size 10 Gold Ribbed Hare’s Ear, Zug Bug, or Prince nymph will catch a lot of bluegills as will most stonefly patterns.
 Smaller fish feed primarily on aquatic insects, plankton, vegetation, fish eggs, fish fry, and tiny crustaceans.
 As bluegills get larger they will increase their intake of small fish if present.
 I have encountered large to extra large bluegill mixed in with bass chasing threadfin shad in the pelagic areas of local lakes.
 White and grey woolly buggers are good to have on hand as well as classic streamers like the Mickey Finn.
 A size 8 grey and white or olive and white Clouser Deep Minnow can be useful to have in your box when fishing waters with threadfin shad.
 Size 8 Clouser Minnows are difficult to find from commercial sources so I tie my own; but, I have caught bluegills on commonly available size 6 flies.